PaulHaeberli/imgproc/README.md

 	    forces the aspect ratio on the image by cropping the edges

-these options can be used with gom movie files
+these options can be used with qom movie files

         [fadeinout nframes]          fadeinout 20